JensRavens/jensravens.github.io/_posts/2015-05-22-a-swifter-way-of-handling-errors.md

 ---
 tags: swift, monads, errorhandling
 abstract: >
-  Handling errors is something most devlopers try to avoid.
+  Handling errors is something most developers try to avoid.
 But error handling got way more important on mobile devices where the user constantly switches apps, the network connection drops in the middle of a transfer or the application is terminated by memory pressure.